PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param str name: The case-insensitive name of the HTTP header to match on
   :param str regex: A regular expression to match the content of the specified header

+.. function:: HTTPPathRegexRule(regex)
+  .. versionadded:: 1.4.0

+  Matches DNS over HTTPS queries with a HTTP path matching the regular expression supplied in ``regex``.
+For example, if the query has been sent to the https://192.0.2.1:443/PowerDNS?dns=...
+URL, the path would be '/PowerDNS'.

+  :param str regex: The regex to match on

 .. function:: HTTPPathRule(path)
   .. versionadded:: 1.4.0